 As part of an Armoured Division in the Second World War, a Motor Battalion provided infantry support within the Armoured Brigade, as opposed to the operations of the Infantry Brigade.
 The Motor Battalion was heavily mechanised and used some additional armoured fighting vehicles.
 Whilst there was an Independent Machine Gun Company in the Armoured Division, this was to support the Infantry Brigade and the Motor Battalion had its own machine gun support in the form of two platoons in the later stages of the war.

-The Motor Battalions of the Second World War were from the following regiments:
+The Motor Battalions of the Second World War included those from the following regiments: